Monday through Friday, I have three hours and thirty-five minutes to myself.

 Asking myself, “am I still a stay at home mom if my children aren’t even here for part of the day??”

-I have been a stay at home mom for 5.5 years.
+I have been a stay at home mom for five and a half years.

 ” what do you do while they are gone?”